Individual Artist Grant Awards Announced

 Greene County Council on the Arts is pleased to announce the Columbia & Greene County recipients of Individual Artist regrant awards through the Community Arts Grants Fund Decentralization Program.
 The grants are competitive and represent the presentation of two $2,500 awards.

 The Decentralization – Individual Artist Tier is funded by the New York State Council on the Arts (NYSCA) to provide support for artists in the production of new, original work.
 The awards are intended to benefit the artist by creating a dialogue with a community that inspires or impacts the artist’s creative process and by encouraging personal artistic growth.
 Proposals are sought from the areas of music composition, choreography, literary arts, playwriting, film, and visual arts.
-There were several excellent candidates with imaginative ideas and high quality support materials, making the 2014 review a difficult process.
-After much deliberation, a panel of working artists from Greene and Columbia Counties recommended Jill Skupin Burkholder of Palenville (Greene County) and Melissa Sarris of Chatham (Columbia County) as this year’s Individual Artist Grant recipients.
+The 2015 round of submissions distinguished itself as among the highest quality the program has received in several years, making the reviewers decisions exceptionally difficult.
+Draga Susanj of Catskill (Greene County) and Isabel Barton of Hudson (Columbia County) were selected as this year’s Individual Artist Grant recipients.

-Please join us in congratulating Jill and Melissa and watch this space for updates on their projects as the year unfolds.
+Please join us in congratulating Draga and Isabel and watch this space for updates on their projects as the year unfolds.
 For more information on the Individual Artist grants program, contact Director of Community Arts Grants Colette Lemmon at 518-943-3400 or Colettegcca@hotmail.com.